SudoQ/yig/README.md

 The Walrus Approved Invoice Generator.
 So simple a walrus could use it!

-The generator will use basic invoice templates and configuration files to generate PDF invoices.
+The generator uses basic invoice templates and configuration files to generate fancy PDF invoices.

 Dependencies
 ------------